aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

     - Creates a group named `NETWORK_SERVICES`.
 Ansible variable resolution resolves this group name to the identically named group_vars file (`ansible-avd-examples/media/group_vars/NETWORK_SERVICES.yml`).

     - The file's contents, which in this case are specifications of VRFs and VLANs, are then applied to the group's children.
-In this case, the three groups `AMBER_LEAVES`, `BLUE_LEAVES` and `PTP_LEAVES`.
+In this case, the three groups `AMBER_LEAVES`, `BLUE_LEAVES`, and `PTP_LEAVES`.

 3. `CONNECTED_ENDPOINTS`